backupparachute/securetransmit-website/_posts/2025-01-11-how-to-prevent-a-data-leakage.md

 The good news?
 Data leakage is preventable with the right security measures, employee training, and technology solutions.
 By understanding the risks and implementing best practices, small businesses can protect sensitive information, stay compliant with industry regulations, and avoid costly data breaches.

-By taking proactive steps today, small businesses can reduce their risk, strengthen their cybersecurity defenses, and ensure their data stays protected—no matter what threats emerge.
+By taking proactive steps today, small businesses can reduce their risk, strengthen their cybersecurity defenses, and ensure their data stays protected, no matter what threats emerge.

 ## Key Insights